MOSEK/mosek.rust/doc/source/api.rst

                            wux_  : & [f64] )

 ``wlc``

-    :math:`(w_l^c)_i` is the weight associated with relaxing the lower bound on constraint :math:`i`.
-If the weight is negative, then the lower bound is not relaxed.
-Moreover, if the argument is |null|, then all the weights are assumed to be :math:`1`.
+    Weights associated with relaxing lower bounds on the constraints.
 ``wuc``

-    :math:`(w_u^c)_i` is the weight associated with relaxing the upper bound on constraint :math:`i`.
-If the weight is negative, then the upper bound is not relaxed.
-Moreover, if the argument is |null|, then all the weights are assumed to be :math:`1`.
+    Weights associated with relaxing the upper bound on the constraints.
 ``wlx``

-    :math:`(w_l^x)_j` is the weight associated with relaxing the upper bound on constraint :math:`j`.
-If the weight is negative, then the lower bound is not relaxed.
-Moreover, if the argument is |null|, then all the weights are assumed to be :math:`1`.
+    Weights associated with relaxing the lower bounds of the variables.
 ``wux``

-    :math:`(w_l^x)_i` is the weight associated with relaxing the upper bound on variable :math:`j`.
-If the weight is negative, then the upper bound is not relaxed.
-Moreover, if the argument is |null|, then all the weights are assumed to be :math:`1`.
+    Weights associated with relaxing the upper bounds of variables.

-The function repairs a primal infeasible optimization problem by adjusting the bounds on the constraints and variables where the adjustment is computed as the minimal weighted sum relaxation to the bounds on the constraints and variables.
-Observe the function only repairs the problem but does not compute an optimal solution to the repaired problem.
-If an optimal solution is required the problem should be optimized after the repair.
+The function repairs a primal infeasible optimization problem by adjusting the bounds on the constraints and variables.

-The function is applicable to linear and conic problems possibly having integer constrained variables.

-Observe that when computing the minimal weighted relaxation then the termination tolerance specified by the parameters of the task is employed.
-For instance the parameter :ref:`iparam_mio_mode` can be used make |mosek| ignore the integer constraints during the repair which usually leads to a much faster repair.
-However, the drawback is of course that the repaired problem may not have an integer feasible solution.

-Note the function modifies the bounds on the constraints and variables.
-If this is not a desired feature, then apply the function to a cloned task.

 .. index:: primal_sensitivity